rodygosset/playlister-backend/README.md

 This repository contains some example data, in the form of JSON files,
 which can be found in the `json/` folder.
-This data can be POSTed to the API by running the following bash commands (after having started the API):
+This data can be POSTed to the database (through the API) by running the following bash commands (after having started the server):

 ```bash
 pipenv shell